KhalilJDamouni/ECE532_Audio_Vocoder/README.md

 The above tree describes the location of the main files and folders of our project.
 Only the important and custom folders are described above.

-Firstly, all MicroBlaze related files are in `audio_vocoder.sdk`.
-This includes the exported hardware files and C files required to support the GUI and control signals, including the audio codec. `audio_vocoder.srcs` houses our custom Verilog code.
-This folder contains many redundant subfolders that were generated during integration. `DATAPATH` contains the custom System Verilog code for (Ililli Fill In).
-Lastly, the bottom 7 folders contain all the code for our custom IPs.
-The project can be opened by launching the `audio_vocoder.xpr` file in Vivado.
+Firstly, all MicroBlaze related files are in ‘audio_vocoder.sdk’.
+This includes the exported hardware files and C files required to support the GUI and control signals, including the audio codec. ‘audio_vocoder.srcs’ houses our custom Verilog code.
+This folder contains many redundant subfolders that were generated during integration.
+Lastly, the bottom 6 folders contain all the code for our custom IPs. ‘audio_i2s’ contains the I2S IP files. ‘datapath_ip’ includes a file for audio processing, manipulating frequency domain data to produce different audio effects. ‘fft_interface_ip’ and ‘ifft_interface_ip’ each contain a file that is responsible for managing handshaking and data transfer with the AXI stream interface of the FFT/IFFT blocks.
+The project can be opened by launching the ‘audio_vocoder.xpr’ file in Vivado.

 A full and unedited design tree of all files in the project can be found in `tree.md`.